How to Create a Profitable Online Course Sales Page

 Courses – and all information products – rely on your expertise.
 You’re selling your knowledge, insights, and experience.
-If you want your customers to buy what you’re selling, you have to convince them that you know what you’re talking about.
+If you want your customers to buy what you’re selling, you must convince them you know what you’re talking about.

 Spend some time talking about yourself.
 Make sure to include…

-- What kind of results you’ve achieved with the information (“grew an ecommerce store to $100K/month in just one year”).
+- What kind of results have you achieved with the information?

-Even if your customers understand the value your course provides, trust your credentials, and feel compelled by your great testimonials, they may still have concerns or problems that keep them from buying your course.
-You’ll want to address these objections right on the page to bring them closer to hitting that “buy now” button.
+Even if your customers understand your course’s value, trust your credentials, and feel compelled by your great testimonials, they may still have concerns or problems that keep them from buying your course.
+You’ll want to address these objections right on the page to bring them closer to clicking on the “Buy Now” button.